mikepthomas/projects/_posts/thinkpad.md

 ![My Exhibitor Lanyard from Freenode Live](/assets/blog/thinkpad/freenode-exhibitor.jpg)

-I was a volunteer helping out the [Free Software Foundation](https://www.fsf.org/) at Frennode Live 2017 in Bristol, where I got talking to some really interesting people and played on some Tihinkpads running entirely Free software.
+I was a volunteer helping out the [Free Software Foundation](https://www.fsf.org/) at Frennode Live 2017 in Bristol, where I got talking to some really interesting people and played on some Thinkpads running entirely Free software.
 This made me want to build my own.

 # Hardware Upgrades